bret-m-harv/sr-analytics-engineer-assignment/README.md

 2. **Data Modeling:** Design a collection of data models on top of the staging table to support a set of analytical use cases.

 Your submission should include:
 - Your Forked GitHub repo with executable SQL code for Parts 1 & 2, designed to run against the provided DuckDB database.
+  - **NOTE:** You are welcome to make the repository private and grant appropriate access to `maggiehays` once you are ready to submit.
 - A pull request demonstrating feedback and improvements for Part 1.
 - Representative dbt-style models for Part 2 that showcase how you would structure the project.
 - Comprehensive documentation covering your approach, assumptions, trade-offs, and open questions.